 A formal letter of appointment would be furnished to every newly appointed Director upon his/her appointment explaining, among other matters, his/her roles, obligations, duties and responsibilities as a member of the Board.
-In FY2020, the Company appointed a new Director, Ms. Jiang Nan, as a Non-Executive and Non-Independent Director on 1 October 2020.
-Ms. Jiang Nan had attended "Listed Entity Director (Mandarin) Programme - Core Modules" conducted by the SID (covering LED 1 to LED 4), the mandatory training for first-time directors of Singapore listed companies, as prescribed by SGX-ST.
+There were no new Directors appointed during FY2021.